project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 **Submit Data Request**

-This API is used to submit the exhaust data request to a job manager which runs once a day.
-The response of the data exhaust request has a request_id to check for the status of the job.
-This data file will be available for download the next day.
+This API is used to submit the exhaust data request to a job manager which runs once a day The response of the data exhaust request has a request_id to check for the status of the job This data file will be available for download the next day

 **Header Parameters**

-* Specify the authorization key that you have received from the administrator.
+Specify the authorization key that you have received from the administrator
-Note: To make use of the API, you require authorization.
+> **Note**: To make use of the API, you require authorization.
 Raise a request to the administrator for the use of the API.
 You will receive the authorization key.
 Specify the key received, here.

-* Custom the header parameter as per the request.
+* Custom the header parameter as per the request

 <b>X-Channel-ID</b>: {{channel id}}